 Be strong and courageous; do not be frightened or dismayed, for the Lord your God is with you wherever go.
 Joshua 1:9

-The daily life for a family facing the realities of a chronic illness or debilitating situation can; at times, be filled with moments of unpredictability-a loved one makes an impulsive decision with life altering consequences, a sick child takes a sudden turn for the worse, a new medication is introduced.
+The daily life for a family facing the realities of a mental illness illness or other chronic medical condition can; at times, be filled with moments of unpredictability-a loved one makes and impulsive decision with life altering consequences, a sick child takes a sudden turn for the worse, a new medication is introduced.
 Any pursuit of stability in your life seems to be thrown off with a detour into the unknown.
 Our human desire for control seems to have slipped out of our hands.
 Traveling into the unknown brings a sense of fear.

 How does this promise encourage you as you face the unknown?

 Sovereign God, you have shown us through your actions in your people before us that we have nothing to fear.
 You are greater than any challenges we face here on earth.
 Please fill us with your peace as we claim your words through Joshua as our own.
 Amen